shaussler/TheoreticalUniverse/theoretical_universe/resources.rst

 Resources
 =========

-In this section, I list and review the best material I came across about the mathematics I am interested in.
+On this page, I list and review materials I have come across, enjoyed, and learned from in the areas of mathematics and physics that interest me.

 Lectures
 --------